 * Waikiki Shell parking lot on Monsarrat Avenue offers inexpensive parking.
 When we checked on October 2019, the rate started at $6 per day.
 See this link for parking options and pricing.
 This parking area is located on the Diamond Head side of Waikiki, near Honolulu Zoo and Kapiolani Park.
 No overnight parking is allowed.

-* Complimentary valet parking is offered if you spend $20 at a Waikiki Beach Walk shop or restaurant between the hours of 10am and 3pm.
+* Reduced-rate valet parking is offered with validation at a Waikiki Beach Walk shop or restaurant between the hours of 10am and 3pm.
 See this link for more information.

-* Royal Hawaiian Center offers free parking with validation for up to two hours.
-After the first and second hours, you’ll be charged a modest rate of $2 per hour for another 2 hours.
-A minimum purchase is required for the free/reduced rate.
+* Royal Hawaiian Center offers reduced-rate parking with validation A minimum purchase is required for the free/reduced rate.
 See this link for more information.

 * Metered parking is available at the Honolulu Zoo parking lot entrance at Kapahulu Avenue.
 The rate is $1.50 per hour.
 You can only park up to four hours maximum.
 For more information, see this link.